ManchesterVolcanology/iFit/README.md

 Install Anaconda or Miniconda from https://anaconda.org/.

 Once installed, use conda to create the environment for iFit.
-Not here we will use iFit as the environment name, but feel free to name it whatever you like.
+Note here we will use iFit as the environment name, but feel free to name it whatever you like.

 ```
 conda create -n iFit